 My hikes in 2019

 Hiking is a restorative exercise.
 You disconnect from society and reconnect with nature and yourself.
 I meant what I said when I told people that I would do more of it once I relocated to this part of the country.
 Last year, I made time to explore a couple of different trails in the Sierras.
-This year, I pushed the number to seven, including a visit to a national park where I spent hours in solitude and another where I learned a bit about local mining history that will be incorporated into a class I teach.
+This year, I pushed the total number to seven, including a visit to a lesser known national park where I spent hours in solitude and another where I learned a bit about local mining history that will be incorporated into a class I teach.
 Here are some images and details from my recent adventures into different landscapes of the West…

 Turtlehead Peak in Red Rock Canyon National Conservation Area (Nevada), April 3, 5 miles, 2000 feet of elevation gain, strenuous, 4.5 hours, 73 degrees at the trailhead (lower on the peak itself).
 Map.
 Photo: A segment of this trail is incredibly rugged and abrupt once you start climbing.